elirex/android-architecture/README.md

 * [RxAndroid](https://github.com/ReactiveX/RxAndroid)
 * [SqlBrite](https://github.com/square/sqlbrite)

 ## Features

+### Complexity

+Developers need to be familiar with RxJava and Data binding.

 ### Testability

 #### Unit testing

-As the Data Binding Library takes care of many of the wiring that would usually be unit tested, the number of unit tests is lower although the  test coverage should be similar.
+Very high.
+Unit tests are easy to implement, because the Observable of RxJava is highly unit testable.

 #### UI testing

-No difference with MVP.
+Similar with TODO-MVP.

 ### Code metrics

-Compared to MVP, there are more Java classes but less code per class.
-Because some wiring is moved to layouts, there are more XML lines.
+Compared to TODO-MVP, each page add ViewModel class but less UI code per Activity and Fragment, and add some classes to encapsulate the Schedulers of RxJava.
 ```
 -------------------------------------------------------------------------------
 Language                     files          blank        comment           code
 -------------------------------------------------------------------------------
-Java                            50           1079           1552           3327 (3450 in MVP)
+Java                            54           1459           1554           3748 (3450 in MVP)
-XML                             34            122            337            714
+XML                             35            126            337            736
 -------------------------------------------------------------------------------
-SUM:                            84           1201           1889           4041
+SUM:                            89           1585           1891           4484
 -------------------------------------------------------------------------------
 ```
 ### Maintainability